ksanman/Selenium/README.md

 postalCode
 phoneNumber
 storeID
-Thank you for your interest in Bain & Company’s Web Data Center of Excellence.
-This technical assessment will evaluate your technical know-how and your ability to ascertain practical insights from extracted data.
-Any questions can be directed to John at john.fluhman@bain.com.

-This case is fictional and has no connection to any of Bain & Company’s current or past cases

 Your code should be reusable, as our team would like to perform the same data extraction process on a quarterly basis.
 Try to mitigate manual data collection where possible by programmatically: